-This section covers complex No Fault Found (NFF) and systemic faults that often materialise as repeat defects.
-To help with the diagnosis and rectification of these faults this section contains information on specifications, functional specifications and wiring diagrams.
+This section covers No Fault Found (NFF) process and systemic faults that often materialise as repeat defects.
+This section contains information to help with the diagnosis and rectification of these faults.

 8 On-Depot Fault Finding

 This section explores root cause analysis and the development of a permanent solution for the fault, which may be: